Your thought pattern might contribute to predicting your life span for you.

 However, findings from a longitudinal study of over 6,000 adults suggest that certain psychological factors may be the strongest predictors of how long we’ll live.

 The findings are published in Psychological Science, a journal of the Association for Psychological Science.

-Researchers around the world are slowly integrating research on how our energetic and emotional states cause health and/or disease.
-How we connect emotionally to our overall wellness and well being may indeed be more relevant than any supplement, food, exercise, medical intervention or health treatment.
+Researchers around the different parts of the world are gradually integrating researches on how our energetic and emotional states affect our health.
+How we connect emotionally to our overall wellness and well being may indeed be more relevant than any supplement, food, exercise, medical intervention, or health treatment.

 Aichele and colleagues Patrick Rabbitt (University of Oxford, UK) and Paolo Ghisletta (University of Geneva, Switzerland) were interested in investigating the relative influence of cognitive, demographic, health, and lifestyle variables in predicting mortality risk.
 While previous research had provided some clues as to the roles played by these variables, comprehensive longitudinal studies were few and far between.

 “It has been long known that particular factors such as illnesses, socio-economic disadvantage, cognitive decline, and social support determine how long we survive in old age,” explains Aichele.
 “The problem has been that these and other markers for mortality have been tested separately, rather than together.
 Given that they are strongly associated with each other, it makes it difficult to determine which variables most influence mortality risk.”

 To address this gap in the available research, Aichele and colleagues turned to the Manchester Longitudinal Study of Cognition, examining 29 years’ worth of data collected from 6,203 adults who ranged in age from 41 to 96 years old when they began the study.